Central Security Forces: Organization & Equipment

-List of Equipment of Central Security Forces ( Egypt )

 Deployment and operating procedures

-Similar to other central paramilitary organizations in other countries, CSF deployment is divided into three parts - Baton, Gas, and Armed.
+Similar to other central SWAT organizations in other countries, CSF deployment is divided into three parts - Baton, Gas, and Armed.
 The basic unit formation of the CSF is a company which is commanded by a Police Captain (naqib) or in some cases a Major who is a commissioned officer and a graduate of the Police College.
 A senior Lieutenant (mulazim awwal) (or Captain when the commander is a Major), is usually second-in-command.

 A CSF company consists of approximately 150 personnel and is composed of two Baton platoons, a Gas platoon, and an Armed platoon.
 Each platoon is also commanded by a Captain or a Lieutenant with a Sergeant (raqib) as second-in-command.

 Approximately 3 to 4 companies make up a CSF Battalion, which is commanded by an officer of full Colonel rank.

 The Baton platoons are equipped with batons and shields, the gas platoon is responsible for the deployment of Teargas, and the armed platoon usually carries Assault Rifles - usually the AK 47 variants, and is organized like a Light Infantry Rifles platoon.
 However, under emergency laws and martial law, the non-armed CSF units can be converted into armed units, and they are additionally equipped with LMGs, recoilless rifles and sniper rifles for anti-insurgency operations.

 Also, the three-part deployment of CSF is not applicable in regions like the North Sinai, where all units are armed at all times.